 1. Development Cost.
-The purpose of this analysis is to provide the Task Force with the assumption staff used to develop the cost estimate for the State of California to create a staterun archive to collect and make publicly available copies of specified digital political advertisements.
+The purpose of this analysis is to provide the Task Force with the assumptions staff used to develop the cost estimate for the State of California to create a staterun archive to collect and make publicly available copies of specified digital political advertisements.

-The following assumption are included in the cost estimate of the Archive:
+The following assumptions are included in the cost estimate of the Archive:

-- 1. State-level candidate and ballot measure advertisements, which includes Assembly, Senate, CalPERS/CalSTRS, and Constitutional Officer races in addition to statewide ballot measures. - 2.
+- State-level candidates and ballot measure advertisements, which includes Assembly, Senate, CalPERS/CalSTRS, and Constitutional Officer races in addition to statewide ballot measures. - 2.
 Digital advertisements disseminated over internet platforms such as Facebook and Google, paid influencer content, and any other type of paid speech disseminated over the internet. - 3.
-The Archive designed to provide an open Application Programming Interface (API) which allows to interface with platforms such as Facebook and Google to receive advertisement data.
+The Archive would be designed to provide an open Application Programming Interface (API), which allows interfacing with third party platforms to receive advertisement data and transmit it to the FPPC on behalf of the committee.